jan-ferdinand/zudoku/index.md

 </figure>

 Shuffling the cards makes sure that Victor does not know the position of a card on the board.
-This way, even after turning the cards around, he doesn't know anything about the solution.
+This way, even after turning the cards around, he doesn\'t know anything about the solution.

 He proceeds to the next row, takes the cards, shuffles them, then turns them around.
 Again, he checks that the rules of Sudoku are followed – all digits appear exactly once.